 When I said let the avocado obsession continue, I really meant it.
 I’m realizing that I will probably eat at least $20.00 worth of avocados this week.
 And I’m frighteningly comfortable with that.

-Besides discovering that warm avocados are delicious, especially when complemented with bacon, today I learned another important lesson: do not buy or eat canned salmon.
+Besides discovering that warm avocados are delicious, especially when complemented with bacon in this Avocado Bacon Orzo, today I learned another important lesson: do not buy or eat canned salmon.

 It all started when I set out to make a springy-looking orzo recipe that included canned salmon.
 I do like salmon, and I rarely turn my nose up at any food, canned or otherwise, so I decided to give it a go.